Call for Papers

 • Studies of real-world fabrication practices and methods that inform applied fabrication research

-SCF welcomes previously unpublished, high-quality full papers, demos, and posters that present mature research results and novel developments.
+SCF welcomes previously unpublished, high-quality full papers, demos, and posters that present mature research results and novel developments, as well as Sketches—a non-archival track for ideas presented at other venues.
 Please see below for the submission requirements and dates.

 Submission Types Submission Deadline Notification Date Submission Portal